Features

 Cross-format compatibility means you can install plugins in multiple manifest formats natively.
 No rewriting required.

-Update notifications surface as amber badges in the sidebar.
+Updated plugins shown with notification, requiring user approval before being installed.
 Per-scope install target lets you drop a plugin into Global, Workspace, or Project.

 Get early access